Stone Curlew Identification Guide

 Weight: 430 – 500 g

-Stone curlews are pale brown with dark brown and buff streaked upperparts and white or buff underparts with brown streaks on their breasts.
-Their uppertail is brown and their undertail is buff.
+Stone curlews are pale brown with dark brown and buff streaked upperparts, and white or buff underparts with brown streaks on their breasts.
+The uppertail is brown and the undertail is buff.
 They have brown and black wings with white wing bars.

-Their crowns and napes are streaked with buff and brown and they have white or buff foreheads and throats.
-They have a dagger shaped bill which is yellow with a black tip.
-They have distinctive large yellow eyes which are adapted to foraging at night.
-Their legs and feet are yellow-green.
+The crown and nape are streaked with buff and brown and the forehead and throat is white or buff.
+They have distinctive large, yellow eyes which are adapted to foraging at night, the dagger-shaped bill is yellow with a black tip, and the legs and feet are yellow-green.

 Stone curlews breed between April and August.
 The nest is a scape on the ground on bare stony soil with sparse vegetation, lined with small stones, shells, plant matter, or rabbit droppings.